 Doxorubicin is secreted into breast milk.
-Because of the potential for serious reactions in nursing infants from doxorubicin mothers should not breast-feed while undergoing chemotherapy with DOXORUBICIN and for at least 10 days after last dose.
+Because of the potential for serious reactions in nursing infants from doxorubicin mothers should not breast-feed while undergoing chemotherapy with Doxorubicin Hydrochloride for Injection USP and for at least 10 days after last dose.